 - Getting in and out of a car, a chair, or bed

 - The pain is usually worse in the morning

 What causes it?

-The pain and herniation are usually caused by a singular event like lifting something heavy.
+The herniation is usually caused by a singular event like lifting something heavy or taking a fall.
 But this event is usually the last thing in an accumulation of factors.
 It’s the last straw that broke the piano mover’s back.
 People can be pre-disposed to these injuries making them more likely than someone else to get it.
 These predispositions can include a weakened annulus (more on this later), a degenerative spine, being overweight, and smoking cigarettes just to name a few.
 There are even weird ones like working a night job or being depressed.
 Some people are even finding a genetic link.